 Rates of DTAA

-India has signed the DTAA with many countries which specifics a fixed rate at which tax should be deducted from the income which is earned in India and remitted to such NRIs.
-This shall be deducted in the form of TDS at the rate which has been pre-set in accordance with the DTAA that was signed by India with the country of residence of such NRI.
+India has signed the DTAA with many countries, which specifies a fixed rate at which tax should be deducted from the income that is earned in India and remitted to such NRIs.
+This shall be deducted in the form of TDS at the rate that has been pre-set in accordance with the DTAA that India signed with the country of residence of such NRI.
 Following are some examples of such DTAA rates set by India with other countries:

 Types of Income included under DTAA

-Following are the incomes which are included under the DTAA, on which NRIs would be provided relief from paying double tax:
+The following are the incomes that are included under the DTAA, on which NRIs would be provided relief from paying double tax:

 – Services which are provided in India